“On the 23rd Aug. 1974 at 9 o’clock I saw a UFO”

 But there is one more thing regarding Chapman—and Geller—I’d like to explore before ending this post.
 That’s the theory that Chapman was involved in some sort of “MKUltra”-type situation, and was a “programmed” assassin.

 You don’t need the UFO thing to “explain” why Lennon might have been “targeted” for assassination by one shadowy cabal or another.
-He was a highly-influential iconoclast preaching change and peace—and there’s a clear pattern of these types of people getting shot.
+He was a highly-influential iconoclast preaching change and peace—and there’s a clear pattern of these types of people getting killed.

 What if the emotionally-unstable Chapman was manipulated into thinking he was receiving “instructions” directly through his head, for the ultimate purpose of killing Lennon?
 Further: what if some of what is reported as alien abductions and so on are just post-hypnotic suggestions carried out by other people for reasons yet-unknown?